gprietodavid/subpla/UseCase.md

 # Problem

 Our business has requested a new project named **Submission Platform**.
-This new system will be in charge of submitting tax returns (e-files) to the different government's APIs, for instances:
+This new system will be in charge of submitting customer's tax returns (e-files) to the different government's APIs, for instances:

 - Belgian TAs exposes SOAP services requiring XML files as reports
 - French TAs exposes REST APIs with oAuth protection requiring encrypted JSON files